Product-sourcing and product quality, including animal welfare

 The company promotes long-term relationships and endeavours to work with suppliers, contractors and partners to minimise environmental impact and encourage sustainable sourcing.

 Where possible, British products are used and British farming supported and promoted.
-For example, all chips are from 100% British potatoes; the beef burgers use 100% British and Irish beef; the sausages use 100% British and Irish pork; all beef steaks come from the UK and Ireland.
+For example, all chips are from 100% British potatoes; the beef burgers use 100% British and Irish beef; the sausages use 100% British and Irish pork.

 Wetherspoon uses only free-range eggs with the British Lion quality mark from the UK.

 Wetherspoon has worked with the Rainforest Alliance since 2008.
-The Tetley tea and Lavazza coffee served (excluding decaffeinated) come from Rainforest Alliance certified farms.
-In 2010, Wetherspoon was awarded the Sustainable Standard-Setter Award, by the Rainforest Alliance, for ongoing dedication, innovation and leadership in environmental conservation.
+The Lavazza coffee served (excluding decaffeinated) comes from Rainforest Alliance-certified farms.

 Ethical business